ecarjat/iocage-plugin-calibre-web/README.md

 The relevant details are:

-* The default admin credentials are "admin:admin123"
+- The default admin credentials are "admin:admin123"
-* The config folder is "/usr/local/etc/calibre-web"
+- The config folder is "/usr/local/etc/calibre-web"
-* By default the log file is created in the config folder, but you can change the logfile path to "/var/log/calibre-web/calibre-web.log"
+- By default the log file is created in the config folder, but you can change the logfile path to "/var/log/calibre-web/calibre-web.log"
-* The Calibre E-Book Converter path is "/usr/local/bin/ebook-convert"
+- The Calibre E-Book Converter path is "/usr/local/bin/ebook-convert"
+- The unrar binary path is "/usr/local/bin/unrar"
-* The user running Calibre-Web is "calibreweb" (ID 488)
+- The user running Calibre-Web is "calibreweb" (ID 488)
-* Calibre-Web can be updated using either the built-in admin console or the Plugin update command
+- Calibre-Web can be updated using either the built-in admin console or the Plugin update command.

 ## Testing manually